Fabbrizio99/internship/climdex-test.md

 Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's 5.945   6.330   6.806   6.818   7.093   8.260      14
 ```
+This index has been included in this section because it belongs to this category, despite the order.

 ## Extreme heat and cold indices
 ### 6. Monthly maximum of daily maximum temperature, TXx index